sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 location_) to Flex so that public signing keys can be fetched for ID token validation.

-When using FTW as an OIDC proxy, FTW should be served publicly, so that Flex can fetch the public signing key used to sign ID tokens used with authentication.
-This means that when developing OIDC proxy capabilities, by default, an FTW application running in `localhost` can not be used as an OIDC proxy but the application should be deployed, for example, to a staging environment.
+When using Sharetribe Web Template as an OIDC proxy, it should be served publicly, so that Flex can fetch the public signing key used to sign ID tokens used with authentication.
+This means that when developing OIDC proxy capabilities, by default, a template application running in `localhost` can not be used as an OIDC proxy but the application should be deployed, for example, to a staging environment.

 If you want to develop this functionality complete locally, take a look at tools like [Ngrok](https://ngrok.com/) or